-Kratom is a substance that you may have noticed at some herbal stores and smoke shops.
-This is derived from the leaves of a Southeast Asian tree that is often turned into a powder.
-While it is commonly drunk as an herbal tea, it can be used in other ways.
-Many people enjoy the feeling that kratom gives them, but the truth is that this is an opioid, and it will likely become an illegal substance.
+Kratom is a substance that you may notice at some herbal stores and smoke shops.
+It derives from the leaves of a Southeast Asian tree that is often turned into a powder.
+While many drink it as an herbal tea, it can be injested in other ways.
+Many people enjoy the feeling that kratom gives them, but the truth is that it is an opioid, and it will likely become an illegal substance.

 According to the National Institute on Drug Abuse, or NIDA, kratom is chemically similar to stimulants and opioids.
 The leaves contain two compounds that naturally interact with the brain’s opioid receptors.
 These compounds are 7-a-hydroxy mitragynine and mitragynine.

-As such, many people find that they experience overall relaxation, reduced pain, increased alertness, and lessened anxiety.
-Many users report feeling happy and euphoric just 10 minutes after ingesting.
-Most people find that the effects last for about 90 minutes, but the length depends on how much you consumed, your metabolism, your body size, and many other factors.
+As such, many people find that they experience overall relaxation, reduction in pain, increase in alertness, and less anxiety.
+They report feeling happy and euphoric just 10 minutes after ingesting.
+Most people find that the effects last for about 90 minutes, but the length depends on how much you consume, your metabolism, your body size, and many other factors.

-This is why people enjoy using kratom, but there are many potential side effects to be concerned about as well.
-Not only that, but kratom is quickly becoming an illegal substance.
+This is why people enjoy using kratom, but there are many potential side effects that are concerning.

 Kratom Side Effects